 Kinetic Sand (affiliate link) (such a cool texture…but be warned, Moon Dough is VERY messy!)

 Educational Insights Playfoam (affiliate link) (such a neat textural experience!)

 Aqua Sand Polar Playground (affiliate link) is another super messy but very cool play experience.
 The wet sand dries immediately, how fun!

 Scented Play is a fun way to engage and alert the senses through sensory toys.

-This Scented Balls Set sounds so neat!
+This Scented Balls Set (affiliate link) sounds so neat!
 We’ve never played with these before, but they each come in a different scent and would make an awesome stocking stuffer!

 Sensory Bin Toys